 As winter drags on, many people seek warmer places to visit.
 For this reason, we wanted to give you some quick Sun Tips for Winter Travelers with the anticipated sun exposure.
 It is easy to be complacent with our cabin fever so that we can quickly get too much sun and even sunburn on a winter getaway vacation.

 Smart Sun Tips for Winter Travelers

 Remember what the stakes are:

-- ultraviolet light from the sun or tanning beds causes sunburns
+- Ultraviolet UV exposure from the sun or tanning beds causes sunburn

 So for those of you planning to travel, please thoroughly consider and implement these sun protection tips to reduce your risk:

 Consider wearing sun-protective clothing.
 This includes long sleeves and tighter weaves.
 There are also some companies including Coolibar (www.coolibar.com) that specifically make clothing that has a greater sun protection factor.
-Consider also wearing a broad brim hat.
+Consider also wearing a wide-brimmed hat.

 Know your limits.
 Especially try to minimize the overall amount of time when outdoors during peak daylight hours from 10 AM until around 6 PM depending on the climate.